Nic-Wallace/botanical-search/README.md

 - **Timer**

     - The timer is displayed at the top of the quiz page, just above the quiz area.
-This is so that the user will see it starting once the game is loaded and they will know that the quiz has begun.
+This is so that the user will see it starting once the game is loaded, and they will know that the quiz has begun.
 The user will be easily able to keep track of the time without having to scroll on their device as it is displayed right above the quiz area.

 ![screenshot](documentation/timer.png)